timmcmichael/skimpy-oop/chapter-7-debugging/scripts/youtube_desc.md

 # 7A - Intro to Debugging

 It takes a humble man to admit that his code is not perfect.
 I am not a humble man.
-I mean, sometimes someone else must get into my code and make a mess of it--that's the only explanation.
+I mean, sometimes someone else must get into my code and make a mess of it--that's the only explanation that makes sense, and it really bugs me.

 This video is here to get you pumped up about debugging.
 Learn a little debugging trivia to astound your friends and family.
 Learn about the different types of bugs.
 Learn some strategies to tracking down those bugs and setting the world right.